Comedy Clubs in London

 Top Secret Comedy Club | Covent Garden

 The Top Secret Comedy Club aren’t doing a great job, because they’re one of the most popular comedy spots in town.
 It started years ago in an old musty storage basement and slowly grew into the nightly phenomenon it is today.
 Many top comedians rank it in their personal favourites, and it’s a good place to watch high-profile stand-ups try out some of their new material and tweak it before an upcoming telly appearance.
-And from Sundays to Wednesdays, all the shows are pay what you can…
+What’s more, the drinks are dirt cheap, and from Sundays to Wednesdays, all the shows are pay what you can… READ MORE

 Knock2bag | Dalston